 This recipe is super simple.
-The banana sweetens the pancakes, so I find that I don't need to use additional sweetener in the toppings.
+Since they’re paleo pancakes, the banana is the sweetener.
+I find that I don’t need to use additional sweetener in the toppings.
 But see what you think and adjust the toppings to your taste.
 I use Barambah Organics cottage cheese to layer between the pancakes.
 If you want a dairy-free option, you could use coconut yogurt instead.

 - 1 banana